 “Healer, HEALER!
 WE NEED A HEALER!”

-Lydia then remembered as he was being treated: two of the Marshal’s granddaughters and five of his great-grandsons had marched with the army to its doom.
+Lydia remembered as she watched the healer work: two of the Marshal’s granddaughters and five of his great-grandsons had marched with the army to its doom.
 The youngest of them had volunteered despite being barely fourteen years of age.
+In a single day, the Tuchkov family had lost virtually all of its heirs.

 “Blood… bleeding in the head,” Healer Dasha gasped before looking up and shaking her head.
 “He’s having a major intracranial hemorrhage.”